 Ronnie said there were no rattlers!
 We talked a bit about this and debated whether a rattle on the tail of a snake was a determining factor in identifying a rattler.
 We really were not sure…so we took some photos.
 Later, that evening when we showed Ronnie the photos she smiled and said “looks like you found a rattle snake!”
 Oooh Really?!!

-Vision quest is always filled with surprises.
-You get up close and personal with nature…there are scary moments…but it is a very special experience to be in communion with mother earth for day after day.
-The VQ experience “cooks” in a person for a year, or so they say…and for me I can honestly say that my VQ experience was so profound that it “cooked” in me for about 3 years.
+Wilderness Fast is always filled with surprises.
+You get up close and personal with nature…there are scary moments…but it is a very special experience to be in communion with mother earth day after day.
+The WF experience “cooks” in a person for a year, or so they say…and for me I can honestly say that my WF experience was so profound that it “cooked” in me for about 3 years.
 There were surprises like the snake…and powerful dreams, and wide awake mystical experiences that defy description.
-I was also bored, hot, itchy and a bit scared when it started to thunder and lightening.
+I was also bored, hot, itchy and a bit scared when it started to thunder and lightning.
 You take the bad with the good.
 Would I recommend it?
 Most definitely!